 - Vouchers or gift cards

-It doesn’t have to be much, but it should be something.
-As a final point, consider interviewing your non-buyers — the prospects that were part of your sales funnel that didn’t end up buying.
+As a final point, consider interviewing your non-buyers — the prospects that were part of your sales funnel but didn’t end up buying.
 This can shed some light on parts of your sales process that could be improved.
 It’s also a good way to identify leads that aren’t a good fit for you early on.

 A simple and easy way to execute this process is by creating a survey form.
-Use monday.com’s premade template to easily create this form, ensuring a clean, professional appearance.
+Use monday.com’s premade response survey template to easily create this form, ensuring a clean, professional appearance.

 Not only that, but it will plug all of the survey results right into a dedicated monday.com board for you to analyze, bringing all the different pieces of information about your sales funnel into one centralized place.

 Step 2: build a landing page